bobh0303/ABSdocs/Subtending marks implementation.md

   - for the Disputed End of Ayah mark or
   - if there are 3 digits to be enclosed in an End of Ayah, thus allowing the End of Ayah to retain the same shape no matter whether there are 1, 2 or 3 digits following it.

-The exception is Alkalami which uses different widths of End of Ayay for different numbers of digits, and in this case there are just medium digits, no small.
+The exception is Alkalami which uses different widths of End of Ayah for different numbers of digits, and in this case there are just medium digits, no small.

 Note also that because of the desire to visually center the digits within End of Ayah, we utilize mono-width designs for all medium and small digits.